All Episodes

 If he were serious, he too would propose cuts in Social Security and Medicare.

-Because few Americans, particularly prospective baby boomer retirees, want them to be not serious.
+But they are not serious because few Americans, particularly prospective baby boomer retirees, want them to be not serious.

-There is a consensus against candor, because there is no constituency for candor.
+There is a consensus against candor because there is no constituency for candor.

 It's no secret that the 65 and Oprah population will double by 2030 to almost 72 million.